tonyyates/mincer-eco/README.md

 The MIT License (MIT)

+Copyright © 2014 Alex Kotliarskyi alex.frantic@gmail.com
-Copyright © 2014 Tony Yates <tony.yates@gmail.com>
+Copyright © 2015 Tony Yates <tony.yates@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal